kristopolous/EvDa/README.md

 <h4><a name="debug"></a>.debug(name, type)</h4>

- * With no arguments, the event system is returned.
+With no arguments you get this:

+    {
+      data: ...
+The keys and current values
+      events: ...
+The events (on, after, before, test ...)
+      locks: ...
+Used to prevent recursion, it can also (if buggy) prevent firing
+      testLocks: ...
+Used to prevent test recursion
+      removed: ...
+Removed and completed setters or other events
+      lastReturn: ...
+The last function return value for each key (useful for debugging closures)
+      log: ...
+A log (see below) of the previous values
+      globs: ...
+Regex style event listening
+      trace: ...
+Functions to run each time, see <a href='#sniff'>sniff</a> for more information.
+    }

+<h5>.log</h5>
+A log of the previous values (currently hardcoded to 10) and when they were set.
+You can run a `console.table` on a value, such as `ev.debug(key).log` and get the previous values in a nice tabular format with dates.

+<h5>reordering events</h5>
- * With a name argument, all of the types of events associated with that name is returned.
+With a name argument, all of the types of events associated with that name is returned.
 These can be re-ordered.

 For instance, say I had two test conditions and I wanted to make the second one registered run first.